anjali5582/anjali5582/README.md

 I aim to leverage these skills to enrich team environments through effective and concise communication while contributing to project goals.
 I look forward to connecting with professionals and organizations that share my enthusiasm for technology and learning through internships or research opportunities.

+## Projects

+Predicting Life Ladder
+This project focuses on predicting the Life Ladder, a measure of subjective well being or life satisfaction using socioeconomic and health related data from multiple countries.
+The goal is to build a robust machine learning model that accurately estimates life satisfaction scores based on features like GDP per capita, healthy life expectancy, social support, and more.